cBioPortal/oncotree/docs/OncoTree-Mapping-Tool.md

 Source OncoTree code `HGNEE` was not found in the source OncoTree version and therefore could not be mapped.
 Users can either reassign a new source OncoTree code (and rerun the script) or remove the sample.

 ##### Step 6
 After filling in the `ONCOTREE_CODE` column, use an editor (e.g. Microsoft Excel, vim, etc.) to trim off the `ONCOTREE_CODE_OPTIONS` column.
-The resulting file will be a new `data_clinical_sample.txt` file with mapped oncotree codes and ready for import.
+The resulting file will be a new `data_clinical_sample.txt` file with all codes mapped to the target version.
 Final output is shown below:

 |PATIENT_ID|SAMPLE_ID|AGE_AT_SEQ_REPORT|ONCOTREE_CODE|...|
 |-------|-------|-------|-------|-------|